technyon/nuki_hub/README.md

 This is not recommended (unless when using [hybrid mode](/HYBRID.md)) and will lead to excessive battery drain and can lead to either device missing updates.
 Enable "Register as app" before pairing to allow this.
 Otherwise the Bridge will be unregistered when pairing the Nuki Hub.</b>

-## Pairing with a Nuki Lock Ultra / 5th gen Pro
+## Pairing with a Nuki Lock Ultra / Nuki Lock Go / Nuki Lock 5th gen Pro

 Make sure "Bluetooth pairing" is enabled for the Nuki device by enabling this setting in the official Nuki App in "Settings" > "Features & Configuration" > "Button and LED".

-Before enabling pairing mode using the button on the Lock Ultra / 5th gen Pro first setup Nuki Hub as follows:
+Before enabling pairing mode using the button on the Nuki Lock Ultra / Nuki Lock Go / Nuki Lock 5th gen Pro first setup Nuki Hub as follows:
-- Enable both "Nuki Smartlock enabled" and "Nuki Smartlock Ultra/5th gen enabled" settings on the "Basic Nuki Configuration" page and Save.
-Setting the "Nuki Smartlock Ultra/5th gen enabled" will change multiple other NukiHub settings.
+- Enable both "Nuki Smartlock enabled" and "Nuki Smartlock Ultra/Go/5th gen enabled" settings on the "Basic Nuki Configuration" page and Save.
+Setting the "Nuki Smartlock Ultra/Go/5th gen enabled" will change multiple other NukiHub settings.
-- Input your 6-digit Nuki Lock Ultra/5th gen PIN on the "Credentials" page and Save
+- Input your 6-digit Nuki Lock Ultra/Go/5th gen PIN on the "Credentials" page and Save
 - Press the button on the Nuki device for a few seconds until the LED ring lights up and remains lit.
-- It is **strongly** recommended(/mandatory) to setup and enable Hybrid mode over Thread/WiFi + official MQTT as Nuki Hub works best in Hybrid or Bridge mode and the Ultra/5th gen Pro does not support Bridge mode
+- It is **strongly** recommended(/mandatory) to setup and enable Hybrid mode over Thread/WiFi + official MQTT as Nuki Hub works best in Hybrid or Bridge mode and the Ultra/Go/5th gen Pro does not support Bridge mode

 When pairing is successful, the web interface should show "Paired: Yes".<br>